Suwayomi/Suwayomi-Server/CONTRIBUTING.md

 ## How does Suwayomi-Server work?
 This project has two components:
-1. **Server:** contains the implementation of [tachiyomi's extensions library](https://github.com/tachiyomiorg/extensions-lib) and uses an Android compatibility library to run jar libraries converted from apk extensions.
+1. **Server:** contains the implementation of [Mihon (Tachiyomi)'s source library](https://github.com/mihonapp/mihon/tree/main/source-api) and uses an Android compatibility library to run jar libraries converted from apk extensions.
 All this concludes to serving a GraphQL API.
 2. **WebUI:** A React SPA(`create-react-app`) project that works with the server to do the presentation located at https://github.com/Suwayomi/Suwayomi-WebUI

 ### API
 #### GraphQL
-*Only available in the preview at the moment*

 The GraphQL API can be queried with a POST request to `/api/graphql`.
 There is also the GraphiQL IDE accessible by the browser at `/api/graphql` to perform ad-hoc queries and explore the API.

 #### REST